jannisg/statamic-pagereorder/readme.md

 ## To Do

-- Have someone with better PHP skills code-review my code.
-- Cross-browser test the JavaScript and CSS delivered by the add-on.
 - Look into "subpages" reordering though this may be complicated by date sorting and other semantic ordering processes.
 - Touch support